-- s.
-76 The selection process used by a council in appointing a board member to a vacancy on the board, except a board member appointed by the Minister under clause 44(3)(c) of the Act, must include all of the following: - a. the board vacancy must be advertised and applications must be solicited for the vacancy; - b. each application must be reviewed by a panel established by the council. - 2.
-The Board shall provide advice and recommendations to Council and the Province with the aim that recruitment of new board members considers the following: necessary skill sets, broad advertising of the position, proactive recruitment, interview process and questions, make-up of the selection committee, appointment process, staggered timelines of appointments, and opportunity for outgoing members to train and orient new members.
+s76 The selection process used by a council in appointing a board member to a vacancy on the board, except a board member appointed by the Minister under clause 44(3)(c) of the Act, must include all of the following:

+- a. the board vacancy must be advertised and applications must be solicited for the vacancy; - b. each application must be reviewed by a panel established by the council. - The Board shall work with Council and the Province to ensure recruitment of new board members considers the following: necessary skill sets, broad advertising of the position, proactive recruitment, interview process and questions, make-up of the selection committee, appointment process, staggered timelines of appointments, and opportunity for outgoing members train and orient new members.

-Board member qualifications
+7.4 Board member qualifications